LEARNAcademy/Instructor-Resources/javascript/higher-order-functions.md

   const noDuplicates = (array1, array2) => {
     // use a local variable to concat two arrays let array3 = array1.concat(array2)
-    // use a local variable to filter through the newArray while testing to see if the index of the current value matches the index of the current iteration let newArray = array3.filter((value, index) =>
+    // filter through the array3 to see if the index of the current value matches the index of the current iteration and return an array with no duplicate values return array3.filter((value, index, array) =>
-    array3.indexOf(value) === index)
+      array.indexOf(value) === index)
-    // returns one array with no duplicate values return newArray
   }
   // logging the function and pass in the arrays console.log(noDuplicates(arr1, arr2))
-  // Output: [ 3, 7, 10, 5, 4, 8, 2, 1 ]
+  // Output: [3, 7, 10, 5, 4, 8, 2, 1]
 ```

 ---